 - an official high school transcript

-- an official record of COMPASS test scores unless waived by college coursework
+- an official record of ACCUPLACER test scores unless waived by college coursework

 Applicants with College Credits of 30 Semester Hours or More

 If you have earned more than 30 semester hours, please submit:

 - an official transcript from all colleges attended

 |Admission Status||Please submit|

 |No previous college||High school transcript plus SAT/ACT scores or ACCUPLACER/COMPASS/ASSET scores|

 |< 30 semester hours||Official transcript from all colleges attended, high school transcripts, and official ACCUPLACER test scores, unless waived by college coursework|

 |> 30 semester hours||Official transcript from all colleges attended, official ACCUPLACER test scores unless waived by college coursework|

 Some degree, diploma and certificate programs have additional admission requirements*.
 After we receive your application, you will be notified if there are additional documents needed for your area of study.